 Zoltán Pálfy is a university lecturer within the Political Science Department.
 His research interests include the modern political history of East-Central Europe, the social history of higher education, conflict resolution, nationalism and the history of ethnic minorities.
 His most recent publication is A New Middle Class on Old Academic Grounds: Law Students of the Cluj University in the 1930s (Cluj, Studia, 2015)

-Toma Burean is an assistant at the Political Science Department, Babes-Bolyai University, Cluj-Napoca.
+Toma Burean is lecturer at the Political Science Department, Babes-Bolyai University, Cluj-Napoca.
 His interests include political representation, political behavior, youth political attitudes and social trust.
 His recent publications include Toma Burean.
 2011.
 “The Voting Behavior of Romanians Abroad.” in Ronald F. King and Paul E. Sum, eds.
 Romania under Basescu: Aspirations, Achievements, and Frustrations during his First Presidential Term, Lanham, MD: Lexington Books.
 Anghel Remus Gabriel and Toma Burean.
 2012 (forthcoming).
 Patterns of Sociality: Migratory Intentions and Perception of Otherness among Foreign Students in Cluj, Romania in editor Thierry Bulot “Espaces discursifs”.
 Paris: L’Harmattan.
 Political parties, comparative politics, political behavior.

 Daniela Angi is a researcher in the Department of Political Science, Faculty of Political, Administrative and Communication Sciences, Babes Bolyai University, Cluj-Napoca, Romania.
 She is also a member of the Center for the Study of Democracy, a research center affiliated to the Political Science Department, since 2008.
 Daniela Angi has a PhD in Sociology from the Institute of Philosophy and Sociology at the Polish Academy of Sciences, Warsaw Poland.
 The chief research topic that grounded Dr. Angis research activity is civil society and the related issues of social capital and civic engagement.
 In addition, her recent research (scientific and applied) covers issues related to citizenship and various sub topics related to education (civic education, education for a democratic citizenship and structural dysfunctions of the education system, such as early school leaving)